veit/jupyter-tutorial/docs/productive/git/install-config.rst

         df = diff
         dfs = diff --staged

-Auch der Editor lässt sich angeben und die Hervorhebung von Leerzeichenfehlern in ``git diff``:
+The editor can also be specified and space errors can be highlighted in ``git diff``:

 .. code-block:: ini